 2 teaspoons fermented salted black beans (soaked)

-1 teaspoon chopped continental parsley (also called Italian parsley/flat leaf parsley)
+1 teaspoon chopped flat leaf parsley (also called Italian parsley)

 1 teaspoon chopped ginger